ESA-Datalabs/datalabtools/docs/Adding a wiki entry.md

 # How to add a Wiki entry
-Depending on if you are already a collaborator, on the repository or not, this changes slightly.
+Depending on if you are already a collaborator in this repository or not, this changes slightly.

 ## 1. Check out the repository